JOJ0/synadm/README.md

 ## Get in Touch

-If you need avice on using synadm, have a feature idea or would like to discuss anything else around `synadm`, get in touch via Matrix!
+If you need advice on using synadm, have a feature idea or would like to discuss anything else around `synadm`, get in touch via Matrix!

 We are hanging around in the official support room for Synapse, [#synapse:matrix.org](https://matrix.to/#/#synapse:matrix.org).
 Usually you'll find `synadm` users there that might answer your questions already.
 If not, mentioning `synadm` will ping us with the help of Element's keyword notify feature and we'll try to get in touch.